Credit Suisse says 59.7% of series B convertible notes subscribed by existing shareholders

-FinanceCredit Suisse says 59.7% of series B convertible notes subscribed by existing shareholders

-Credit Suisse (CSGN.S) said on Thursday shareholders exercised preferential subscription rights for 532 million Swiss francs of Series B of two series of mandatory convertible notes, a take-up equaling 59.7% of the 891 million aggregate principal amount.
+ZURICH (Reuters) - Credit Suisse said on Thursday shareholders exercised preferential subscription rights for 532 million Swiss francs of Series B of two series of mandatory convertible notes, a take-up equaling 59.7% of the 891 million aggregate principal amount.

 Our Standards: The Thomson Reuters Trust Principles.